kgriffs/blog/_posts/2012-10-09-cloud-watch-4.md

 # Innovation #

 **[Back][speech] to the [Future][venus]**.
 When I think about innovation, I think about Steve Jobs and Jacque Frescho<sup><a name="id-23" href="#id-3.ftn">3</a></sup>.
 Check out Steve's speech from 1983, where he foreshadowed today's connected, mobile world.
 Next, head on over to Mr. Frescho's site.
 His Venus Project will blow your mind.
-Follow the example of these two luminaries, and force yourself to look past today's constraints to discover tomorrow's possibilities.
+These two luminaries changed the world by looking past today's constraints to discover tomorrow's possibilities.

 **[The Patent Game][patents-1]**.
 Our current patent system in the U.S. is a goldmine for patent trolls.
 We need to fix our system so that patents don't hinder innovation, but encourage it&mdash;as originally intended.
 Rackspace [has a fix][troll-pay] in mind.
 What else can we do?
 (See also Judge Richard Posner's [thoughts on the matter][patents-2].)